flectra-hq/documentation-user/accounting/others/multicurrencies/how_it_works.rst

 ----------------------------

-You can manually configure the currency rates in :menuselection:`Configuration --> Accounting --> Currencies`.
+You can manually configure the currency rates in :menuselection:`Configuration --> Currencies`.
 Open the currencies you want to use in Flectra and edit it.
 Make sure the currency is active.

 .. image:: media/works03.png
    :align: center

-Click on **Rates** to edit it and to see the history :
+Click on **View Rates** to edit it and to see the history :

 .. image:: media/works04.png
    :align: center